georgeracu/georgeracu.github.com/_posts/2022-01-31-spring-boot-testing-1.md

 ## Testing in Spring Boot

-Time and time again we find ouserlves in the situation of writing a new micro-service in SpringBoot.
+Time and time again we find ourselves in the situation of writing a new micro-service in SpringBoot.
 Part of the TDD process is to start writing tests first.
 As not all the times is possible to write the tests first, we will go back and add the tests after we wrote the code.
 As there are many reasons to not do that, I will not enumerate them here.
 Let's focus on how to test what matters, versus testing what was already tested.

 Imports omitted for code brevity.